 A home-cooked meal can be a tasty, well-presented, and satisfying meal that provides high value for money and comes with an added health benefit too.

 As a beginner, keep it simple.
 Don’t try too hard.
 Make simple soups or salads to begin with.
 You can also start by preparing one meal at home.
 Follow recipes or go with your gut feeling.

 To begin with, let us concentrate on choosing healthy ingredients and making it tasty.

 Don’t try any overpowering flavors.
 It is always a good idea to start by adding small quantities and then adding little by little until you get the required flavors.
 You can always add more flavors.
 Taking it away if it becomes overpowering, is difficult.
 You don’t want to end up with a salty soup or a salad that has more pepper than salad leaves.

 Note down some of the tips and tricks of cooking that comes in very handy.

-Like adding a pinch of salt while you saute onion can help in caramelizing the onions better and faster.
+Adding a pinch of salt while you saute onion can help in caramelizing the onions better and faster.
 Or, instead of a peeler or a knife, use a spoon to peel ginger for easy peeling.
-These tips come very useful when you begin to cook.
+These tips come very usefully when you begin to cook.